KarishmaDaga/course-notes/cisc235.md

 - it is a **simplification**(!!) of the 'real' running time.
 In the real world, constant factor matters!
 Hardware matters!
 Implementation matters!
 - simplification allows the development of the theory of computational complexity (an entire subfield of cs)

-### Combining Best/Avg/Worst and Asymptotic: O and Omega can BOTH be used to upper and lower bound worst/best/average running time.
+##### Combining Best/Avg/Worst and Asymptotic**: O and Omega can BOTH be used to upper and lower bound worst/best/average running time.

 Example: Commuting time to school from home case:
 * "Even the **worst** day is *less than 2 hours*".
 So _everyday_ is less than 2 hours.
 This is the upper bound on the worst case for commuting.